stefanprobst/next-svg/README.md

 # next-svg

 Next.js plugin to optimize svg images with [SVGO v2](https://github.com/svg/svgo).
-Output can be used with `next/image` by default, or as a React component when imported with a `?symbol` resource query.
+Output can be used with `next/image` by default, or as a React component when imported with a resource query.

-Note: previous versions have used `@svgr/webpack` to generate React components.
 The current version generates a thin wrapping component around a svg [`<use>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use) element.

 ## How to install